 January 29, 2024

-2023 incident trends: Construction industry, length of employment and struck-by hazards
+2023 incident trends: construction, employment length and struck-by hazards

 As a service to our policyholders, Texas Mutual shares serious workplace injury trends based on catastrophic injuries and fatalities reported to our claims department.
 Not all of these reported injuries are covered by workers’ compensation, but our goal is to help you ensure these types of incidents do not happen in your workplace.
 Find safety tips below to help keep your employees safe on the job.